recurser/string-is/README.md

 Unfortunately string.is doesn't currently support static builds via `next export` (which would allow hosting on eg. S3), because the `i18n` feature it uses is not currently supported for static builds.

+If you're deploying string.is under a sub-path of a domain, you'll need to set the `NEXT_PUBLIC_BASE_PATH` environment variable to the sub-path.
+For example, if you're deploying to `https://tools.example.com/string-is`, you'll need to set `NEXT_PUBLIC_BASE_PATH` to `/string-is`.

 ## Localization